 You get different types of Graphic Designers from your usual advertisers or branders to 3-D and Virtual Reality and each have their own target audience.
 The first type of designer I want to talk about is the “Jack of all trades” like myself.
 I can do everything from Branding, to Social Media Management and most marketing media in between.
 Some of my more unique jobs were some artwork from leftover photo-shoot images and redrawing furniture to be laser cut.

 Similarly you have Kerrigan who works for a company that designs flyers for corporate retail or wholesale shops or smaller shops.
 “We sometimes have to design their whole flyer around their store or warehouse.
 Sometimes we are given their corporate branding and have to follow a certain layout.
 We need photography skills to take pictures of products, keep up to date on product branding and sizes.
 Sometimes a client will send a picture of an unknown product and we need the skills to fix the images on Photoshop, like perspective for example to make it look more professional.
 We do a lot of photo editing.
 We have to also layout product on a page or booklet that has a flow and works well, it can’t just be thrown onto a page.
 Sometimes clients add too many products on a page, so we play Tetris with the products or tags and still try to make it appealing and still follow a general flow of how a store is laid out with their products.
 We also need to know how to design competitions for the stores or make certain product’s stand out more than others.
 If there is a massive deal, we need to know colour theory too as that helps a lot to grab people’s attention to the flyers and products.
 It is the same with the adverts for online, we need to know basic printing skills to setup for print and then to print and cut flyers, if need be.”
-This shows the variety of skills that Kerrigan needs to fulfil the clients marketing needs.
+This shows the variety of skills that Kerrigan needs to fulfill the clients marketing needs.

 Moving away from print, you also get a Motion Designer, or Motion Graphics Designer/Animator.
 Amy explains her niche as, “A subset of graphic design, but design for web, film and TV.
 We use visual effects, animation and other cinematic techniques to bring life to otherwise static creations.